-Six months to end September 2018
+Six months to end October 2021

-Murray Asset Management UK Ltd October 2018
+Murray Asset Management UK Ltd December 2021

 The information contained on this website and from any communication related to this website is for information purposes only and does not constitute investment advice.
 You should always take professional advice regarding the suitability of any asset or investment strategy.
 The value of your investments may fall and you may get back less than you invested.
 Past performance is not a guide to future performance.